 - Be sure to drink enough water and avoid things that can cause dehydration such as large amounts of caffeine

-Dry eye can be managed as an ongoing condition.
-The first priority is to determine if a disease is the underlying cause of the dry eye (such as Sjogren’s syndrome or lacrimal and meibomian gland dysfunction).
+Dry eye symptoms can be managed as an ongoing condition.
+The first priority is to determine if a disease is the underlying cause of the dry eye symptoms (such as Sjogren’s syndrome or lacrimal and meibomian gland dysfunction).
 If it is, then the underlying disease needs to be treated.

 If dry eye results from taking a medication, your doctor may recommend switching to a medication that does not cause the dry eye side effect.

 Another option is to plug the drainage holes, small circular openings at the inner corners of the eyelids where tears drain from the eye into the nose.
-Lacrimal plugs, also called punctal plugs, can be inserted painlessly by an eye care professional.
+Lacrimal plugs, also called punctal plugs, can be inserted painlessly by a dry eye care professional.
 The patient usually does not feel them.
 These plugs are made of silicone or collagen, are reversible, and are a temporary measure.
 In severe cases, permanent plugs may be considered.